Equivariant derived equivalence and rational points on K3 surfaces: Fixed point analysis

-However, Lemma~\ref{lem:nonz} guarantees fixed points in all cases, except where $m=N=2$.
+Lemma~\ref{lem:nonz} shows that we always have fixed points in the {\bf symplectic case}.
+In the {\bf purely nonsymplectic case}, where $N=m$, or equivalently, $n=1$, Lemma~\ref{lem:nonz} guarantees fixed points, except where $m=N=2$.
 In this case, the only fixed-point free action is the Enriques involution.
 Such an involution is characterized by the sublattice of its fixed classes (see, e.g., \cite{Nik-ICM}, \cite[Th.
 1.1]{AS}, \cite[Th.
 3.1]{AST}):